mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 As with my lack of book-writing time, I had very little blog-writing time.
 I published three new blog posts, my fewest ever in five years of blogging.

-Ironically, I found myself most desperate to write in the year I had the least amount of time to do it.
+Ironically, the year I found myself most desperate to write was the year I had the least time to do it.
 There are so many things I've learned for TinyPilot that I wish I could capture while the experience is still fresh, but there just isn't enough time.

 I kept my habit of writing [monthly retrospectives](/retrospectives/).
 I budget time for those because they're unambiguously a net positive for my business, even in the short term.
 Sitting down to organize my thoughts almost always reveals some flaw in my strategy or a weakness in my plans that I wouldn't have noticed otherwise.